National Concession Bus Pass

 If you have an older persons pass you will automatically receive a new pass in the post about 7-14 days before your old one expires.

 You cannot renew your bus pass at libraries or one stop shops.

 Who should I notify if I move house?

 If you are moving to another address in Cornwall, please send one proof of your new address to the address on this page.
-This will enable us to update our records.

 What to do if the passholder has passed away or the card is no longer required

 The pass can be returned in the post to Assessments (Travel), PO Box 676 Truro TR1 9EQ, or you can let us know by phone on 0300 1234 222 or email firstname.lastname@example.org.